 US Rider press release

-USRider provides roadside assistance and towing services along with other travel-related benefits to its Members through the Equestrian Motor Plan.
-It includes standard features such as flat-tire repair, battery assistance and lockout services, plus towing up to 100 miles, roadside repairs for tow vehicles and trailers with horses, emergency stabling, veterinary referrals and more.
+USRider provides roadside assistance and towing services along with other travel-related benefits to its members through the Equestrian Motor Plan.
+It includes standard features such as flat-tire repair, battery assistance and lockout services, plus towing up to 100 miles and roadside repairs for tow vehicles and trailers, emergency stabling, veterinary referrals and more.
 For more information about the USRider Equestrian Motor Plan, visit www.usrider.org online or call (800) 844-1409.